For the authors

 References in Russian should contain authors’ first and last names, year of publication, title of the book, place of publication, publishing house.

 References to articles published in academic journals should contain authors’ first and last names, year of publication, title of the article, volume and number, page numbers; for Internet publications – URL and date of access.

 DOIs should be given in the end of bibliographic reference.

-References in English should contain the author’s surname and initials, year of publication, title of the work, place of publication, publisher.
+References in English (APA Style) should contain the author’s surname and initials, year of publication, title of the work, place of publication, publisher.
 Title of a book should be given in italics.

 Articles in scientific journals, collections, or works published in continuing series should contain the author’s surname and initials, year of publication, title of the article, title of the journal or series, volume and number for journals / place of publication and publisher for collection, number of pages or page numbers, electronic address, and access date (if any).
 Title of the journal, collection or series should be given in italic.